raghunandankavi2010/TestPopUp/README.md

 # TestPopUp
-This is a sample to demonstrate to show popup anchoring to curosr position
+This is a sample to demonstrate to show popup anchoring to cursor position